Good to see you again, Ms. Tourte Milanese! You’re looking as beautiful as ever!

 Then, the crash.

-A twist on Crack Pie, 12-Layer Macadamia Nougatine Milk Chocolate Torte (the macadamia nougatine chocolate ganache counted as a layer, not 12 layers of cake!), Cassoulet (which I had to make again immediately since it was a challenge I was cohosting) , a Gateua Basque, beautiful Quince-Fig Tarts with Frangipane, and this Tourte Milanese.
-There were other potential posts lost, but those five bothered me the most, especially the 12-Layer Torte, Gateau Basque, and Tourte Milanese.
+A twist on Crack Pie, White Chocolate Sachertorte, Tarta de Santiago, 12-Layer Macadamia Nougatine Milk Chocolate Torte (the macadamia nougatine chocolate ganache counted as a layer, not 12 layers of cake!), Cassoulet (which I had to make again immediately since it was a challenge I was hosting) , a Gateua Basque, beautiful Quince-Fig Tarts with Frangipane, and this Tourte Milanese.
+There were other potential posts lost, but those bothered me the most, especially the 12-Layer Torte, White Chocolate Sachertorte, Gateau Basque, Sfogliatelle, Baumkuchen, Lou Fassum, Thia Steamed Coconut Pandan Cake, (makin’ you all work..enjoy!) and Tourte Milanese.

 I cried when I was told that the drive was so damaged there was no way of recovering the photos.
 I cursed and screamed, but it wasn’t going to bring them back.
 I threw something; I think it was a banana, but all that did was leave a smudge on the wall.

-I’m not a violent person by any stretch, but, damn, when you put so much heart, time and intensity into something, and then it vanishes into thin air, you need to throw something.
+I’m not a violent person by any stretch (well, depending on the situation), but, damn, when you put so much heart, time and intensity into something, and then it vanishes into thin air, you need to throw something at something.
 Think of those who don’t back up 100’s of pages of a book they’ve been writing for a year or more and lose it in one fell swoop – forever.

 Now I pay for an online backup service, and it’s more than worth it.
 Don’t get me wrong, I always had backup before that, I just put it off for a few months, never thinking it would happen so quickly.
 What were the chances?